mahir-d/smart-construction-dashboard/README.md

 </p>

 > Smart dashboard to add, edit, delete a catlog of materials

+### 🏠 [Homepage](https://github.com/mahir-d/smart-construction-dashboard#readme)

+## Introduciton
-> Provides the following functionalities:
+Provides the following functionalities:
 Markup : * Fetch the current list of site
          * Fetch the current list of materials for the current site
          * Allow the user to create, edit, and delete materials for a particular site
          * Display the total cost of all materials for a particular site

-### 🏠 [Homepage](https://github.com/mahir-d/smart-construction-dashboard#readme)

-#Technologies

 ## Install